MatthewLeComte/Oracle/README.md

 # Read Me:
-This website is dedicated to making easy-to-use blockchain-oriented APIs for use in smart contracts, you can view the available free APIs for use in your projects below.
+This website is dedicated to making easy-to-use blockchain-oriented APIs for use in smart contracts, you can view the available free APIs for use in your smart contracts below.

 [/Random Number Oracle](RandomNumberOracle/README_RandomNumberOracle.md)